FREE Shipping on orders over $899

 • Fish rich in omega-3, such as salmon.

-While dairy products can be part of a balanced diet, full-fat, high-fat versions may not be the best choice for those with diabetes.
-Not only are these products high in calories, but they may also contain saturated fat, which can contribute to insulin resistance.
+Although dairy products can be part of a balanced diet, full-fat, high-fat versions may not be the best choice for those with diabetes.
+These products are not only high in calories but may also contain saturated fat, which can contribute to insulin resistance.

 Examples of high-fat dairy products to avoid: